 • Sensitive roots

-7. Mint – Best Edible Herb That Grows In Water
+7. Mint – Best Edible Herb for Water Growing

-Regular trimming encourages bushier growth and prevents the plant from becoming leggy.
+Regular trimming encourages bushier growth and prevents legginess.
+The plant is suitable for kitchen windows or hydroponic jars.

 Pros